You’re an honest, upstanding citizen. You pay taxes. You obey traffic signals. You don’t even jaywalk.

 10. Hanging a mask (or dice) from a rearview mirror

 In New Jersey and Pennsylvania, for example, it is illegal to hang “any object or material … from the inside rearview mirror,” reports Radio 94.5 PST.
-The reason: Dangling stuff obstructs the driver’s view, creating a safety hazard.
+The reason: Such dangling stuff obstructs the driver’s view, creating a safety hazard.

-In Missouri, it’s not technically illegal, but drivers can be cited if their vision is obstructed in a crash, says KRCG Channel 13 TV.
+In Missouri, it’s not technically illegal, but drivers can be cited if their vision was obstructed in a crash, says KRCG Channel 13 TV.

 11. Photocopying a textbook